 When I started this blog two years ago I had no idea how it would evolve.
-It’s been fun, challenging, inspiring, and incredibly educational to not only hear what these shop owners and consultants are doing to create success but to also get to know them on a personal level.
+It’s been fun, challenging, inspiring, and incredibly educational to hear what these shop owners and consultants are doing to create success.
+And also to get to know them on a personal level.
 Whoever said business isn’t personal is dead wrong.
 It’s 100% personal from the desire to create and grow a business that will support your family to the people who work with you and the customers you serve.
 It’s all relationship with business thrown in.
 I’m humbled by the wisdom and inner strength of these folks.
-I thought we could end the year with a Shop Talk retrospective of what we learned.
+I thought we could end the year with a Shop Talk 2019 retrospective of what we learned.

 I loved Brad Leydon’s analogy of the business of retail as an engine.
 “I look at retail as a big engine and there are all these different parts to the engine.
 And each part has to run efficiently and to the best of its ability.
 Every-time you can do that in a different aspect of that engine, it just kind of contributes to the overall performance and the horsepower of that engine.
 Whether it‘s promotion and marketing, or your buying, or your staffing, or your inventory management… there’s all these different parts of that engine and we really break it down and dissect it and treat each part like a science and really try to get the most out of it.”

 I think our interviews this year have touched on each part of the “engine.”
 Granted, each store has a different make and model, but that’s what makes each shop special and what gives us rich fuel to keep running.
 Reedy Consulting might have put a science to the art we call retail, but even they see themes.
 I think the ones that stood out the most in our Shop Talk articles this year are inventory and cash flow, creative social media/email marketing, and the power of high touch customer service.